 End of Year entries must have been entered in one of the six competition rounds throughout the year.
 It’s not necessary for entries to have gained a place to be eligible for entry.

-A maximum of four entries are permitted:
+For 2023 a maximum of three entries are permitted:

 After the closing date, images will be forwarded electronically and delivered physically to independent VAPS judge/s for assessment, scoring, and critique.